Liz Jackson (educationalist)

-Jackson earned a Bachelor of Arts degree in Social Sciences from Portland State University in Oregon in 2003, a Master of Philosophy degree in Politics, Democracy, and Education from the University of Cambridge (Newnham College) in 2005, and a Doctor of Philosophy degree in Educational Policy Studies from the University of Illinois at Urbana-Champaign in 2009.
+Jackson earned a Bachelor of Arts degree in Social Sciences from Portland State University in 2003, a Master of Philosophy in Politics, Democracy, and Education from the University of Cambridge (Newnham College) in 2005, and a PhD in Educational Policy Studies from the University of Illinois at Urbana-Champaign in 2009.
 She was the first in her family to graduate from college.